 vasm is a portable and retargetable assembler to create linkable objects in various formats or absolute code.
 Multiple CPU-, syntax and output-modules can be selected.Many common directives/pseudo-opcodes are supported (depending on the syntax module) as well as CPU-specific extensions.

 Asm-One was built for Amiga by a German company called Rune Gram-Madsen (Also known as Promax), last time they sold it was in 1992.
 Its features should cover pretty much everything that an assembler newbie can wish for.
 The whole story written by who actually coded some of the latest incarnations is here.
 Have a read, enlighting!

-- fully integrated development package with fullscreen-editor, assembler, monitor and debugger
+- fully integrated development package with fullscreen-editor, assembler, monitor, and debugger

 - operation via keyboard or mouse